-Rule 75.
+Rule 74.
 Determination of When Subject of Bill or Resolution Materially Changed.
-The President may determine when a bill or resolution is subject to Rule 73 (subject matter of bill or resolution materially changed by senate amendment) or 74 (subject matter of senate bill or senate concurrent resolution materially changed by house amendment).
+The President may determine when a bill or resolution is subject to Rule 72 (subject matter of bill or resolution materially changed by senate amendment) or Rule 73 (subject matter of senate bill or senate concurrent resolution materially changed by house amendment).
+The President's determination under this rule, that a bill or resolution has been materially changed is subject to an appeal to the Senate by any member.
+A 2/3 vote of the members of the Senate present and voting shall be required to overturn the ruling of the chair.
+The vote on an appeal to the Senate under this rule shall not be a roll call vote.
+Every appeal under this rule shall be taken without debate.

-Rule 76.
+Rule 75.
 Executive Reorganization Orders.
 When an executive reorganization order is received from the Governor, it shall be referred to an appropriate committee by the President.
 The committee to which an executive reorganization order is referred shall report its recommendations thereon, by recommending adoption of a Senate resolution, not later than the 60th calendar day of any regular session and not later than 30 calendar days after it has received such referral whichever occurs first.
 If a committee fails to report upon an executive reorganization order within the time specified in this rule, such committee shall be deemed to have returned the same to the Senate without recommendation.
 When a report or return of an executive reorganization is made, it and all resolutions for approval or disapproval thereof shall be made the special order of business in accordance with Rule 6 (special order of business) at a time not later than the last day the executive reorganization order may be disapproved under section 6 of article 1 of the Constitution of Kansas.
 The Senate shall act to approve or reject every reorganization order unless at the time set for such action the House of Representatives shall have already rejected such executive reorganization order.

-Rule 77.
+Rule 76.
 Censure or Expulsion.
 Whenever three or more Senators desire to lodge a complaint against any other Senator requesting that the Senator be censured or expelled for misconduct, the complaining Senators shall sign and file a written statement of such complaint with the Secretary of the Senate.
 In such event, the President shall appoint a select committee for consideration thereof composed of five Senators, no more than three of whom shall be members of the same political party, and none of whom shall have signed the complaint to be considered.
 The select committee may dismiss the complaint after inquiry or may set the matter for hearing.
 Reasonable notice and an opportunity to appear shall be afforded the Senator against whom a complaint has been filed.
 Select committees meeting under authority of this section shall be authorized to meet and exercise compulsory process without further authorization, subject only to the limitations and conditions prescribed in article 10 of chapter 46 of Kansas Statutes Annotated.
 Upon completing its hearing and deliberations thereon the select committee may dismiss the complaint or may submit a recommendation to the full Senate for censure or expulsion, and upon receiving such report the Senate may without further hearing or investigation censure or expel the member against whom the complaint was filed.
 Censure or expulsion of a Senator under this rule shall require a 2/3 majority vote of those members elected (or appointed) and qualified.